A Complete Guide to Zimbabwe Entrance Requirements for Visitors

 be aware of airborne AND droplet illnesses

 Out of all the ways that illnesses can be spread, airborne diseases are the hardest to protect yourself against.
-After all, you don’t have to physically touch or be touched by an infected person or animal and there isn’t a repellant that you can spray on to avoid catching these illnesses.
+After all, you don’t have to physically touch or be touched by an infected person or animal, and there isn’t a repellent that you can spray on to avoid catching these illnesses.

 This is why it is always important to be observant of those with whom you interact while traveling and make sure you don’t expose yourself to potentially harmful airborne illnesses.
 According to the CDC, the particular airborne illnesses that you should be aware of while traveling to Zimbabwe are as follows: